 In my last post, I made acorn squash slices in the crockpot.
 I do the same with stuffed squash.
 I really like how it is a plug and go method.
 Just place the stuffed squash halves in the crockpot, skin side down.
 Cover and cook on high for 3 hours.

-While your oven is busy making the rest of your meal, your Crockpot will quietly cook the squash into a tender and delicious vegetarian delight.
+While your oven is busy making the rest of your meal, your slow cooker will quietly cook the squash into a tender and delicious vegetarian delight.

 The obvious answer is to use vegan cheese.
 Nutritional yeast is another possibility.
 You could also eliminate the cheese entirely; I don’t think it will take away too much flavor.